tatsuei/aio-scripts/linux-tips.md

 ### Installing general *.deb packages using `dpkg`

-1. Navigate to the folder containing the downloaded `.deb` file.
+1. Fire up a terminal, and navigate to the folder containing the downloaded `.deb` file.
 E.g: `cd ~/Downloads`
-2. Fire up a terminal and type this in: `sudo dpkg -i /path/to/deb/file`
+2. Type this in: `sudo dpkg -i /path/to/deb/file`
 3. Remember to substitute the filename for `path/to/deb/file`!

 ### Installing Android Studio